Content Types and Taxonomy

 Metadata

-On each markdown file it is possible (and optional) to define metadata on the FrontMatter, the first lines of the file separated by ---
+On each markdown file it is possible (and optional) to define metadata on the FrontMatter

 .